-End of an era: Raiders prepare for possible final dirt game
+End of an era: Raiders prepare for likely final dirt game

 But the Coliseum has outlived its usefulness to the Raiders, who decided to move to Las Vegas when they couldn’t reach a deal with local officials on plans for a new stadium in Oakland.

 Beyond the dirt infield, there are the cramped locker rooms designed for 25-man baseball teams rather than 53-man football rosters.
-There are press conferences held in weight rooms and batting cages.
-There are floods and other mishaps teams have to dodge.
+There are new conferences held in weight rooms and batting cages.
+There are floods and other mishaps teams have had to dodge.

 “There’s just something about that place that’s crazy,” Chiefs coach Andy Reid said.
 “Last year, the sewage system flooded, and it simplifies the game for you.
 You got to work through a few things to get out there, and then you still have the baseball infield.
-These guys can tell their grandkids that they used to play baseball there and we’d go out and during the baseball season and play in the dirt, literally.
+These guys can tell their grandkids that they used to play baseball there and we’d go out during the baseball season and play in the dirt, literally.
 I think there’s something to that.”

 The venue has special meaning to Chiefs quarterback Pat Mahomes, since it’s the only stadium he will play in as an NFL player that his father Pat Mahomes Sr. pitched in as a major leaguer.